aindy-eu/vscode-ai-helpers/README.md

 ## Known Issues

-There are currently no known issues.
-Please report any issues you encounter on the [GitHub issues page](https://github.com/aindy-eu/vscode-ai-helpers/issues).
+Don't use the chunks to files helper for thousands of files (like those in 'node_modules').
+Please report any other issues you encounter on the [GitHub issues page](https://github.com/aindy-eu/vscode-ai-helpers/issues).

 ## Release Notes